typedb/typedb-docs/10-query/01b-pattern-negation.md

 get;
 ```

-will only have the Charlie concept mapped to the `$x` variable as:
+will only have the Charlie concept as the result is obtained by computing the set difference:

 ```
 A = P \ F \ M = {Charlie}
 ```

-Now let's complicate things a little and see what happens if we bind the `$y` variable for parents, i. e. we we consider a query pattern:
+Now let's complicate things a little and see what happens if we bind the `$y` variable for parents, i. e. if we consider a query pattern:

 ```
 $x isa person;